Collective excitations in three-band superconductors: Results

-1) Obtained equation for critical temperature (\ref{1.3}) demonstrates, that $T_{c}$ depends on signs of the coefficients of internal proximity effect ($\epsilon_{ik}<0$ - attractive interband interaction, $\epsilon_{ik}>0$ - repulsive interband interaction): $T_{c}(\epsilon_{ik}\epsilon_{il}\epsilon_{kl}<0)>T_{c}(\epsilon_{ik}\epsilon_{il}\epsilon_{kl}>0)$.
-As in two-band systems, the effect of interband coupling is nonperturbative: applying of the weak interband coupling washes out all OP up to new critical temperature, as illustrated in Fig.{\ref{Fig2}}.
-The magnetic penetration depth is determined with SC densities in each band, however the drag terms renormalize the carrier masses $-$ Eq.(\ref{1.9}).
+1) The obtained equation for critical temperature (\ref{1.3}) demonstrates that $T_{c}$ depends on the signs of the coefficients of internal proximity effect ($\epsilon_{ik}<0$ for attractive interband interaction, $\epsilon_{ik}>0$ for repulsive interband interaction): $T_{c}(\epsilon_{12}\epsilon_{13}\epsilon_{23}<0)>T_{c}(\epsilon_{12}\epsilon_{13}\epsilon_{23}>0)$.
+As in two-band systems, the effect of interband coupling is nonperturbative: the application of the weak interband coupling washes out all OP up to a new critical temperature, as illustrated in figure~{\ref{Fig2}}.
+The magnetic penetration depth is determined with SC densities in each band, although the drag terms renormalize the carrier masses see equation~(\ref{1.9}).

 2) Due to the internal proximity effect, the Goldstone mode splits into three branches: common mode oscillations with the acoustic spectrum, and the oscillations of the relative phases $\theta_{i}-\theta_{k}$ between SC condensates with an energy gap in the spectrum determined by interband couplings $\epsilon_{ik}$, which are analogous to the Leggett mode in two-band superconductors.
-The common mode oscillations are absorbed by the gauge field $A_{\mu}$ due to these oscillations are accompanied by current, as in single-band superconductors \cite{grig2}.
-At the same time, the massive modes are not accompanied by current, therefore they "survive".
-If we suppose the coefficients of the drag effect $\eta_{ik}$ are such as in Eq.(\ref{3.9}), then the Leggett modes are absent, and the common mode oscillations (\ref{3.8}) remain only.
+The common mode oscillations are absorbed by the gauge field $A_{\mu}$.
+That is why oscillations are accompanied by current, as in single-band superconductors~\cite{grig2}.
+At the same time, the massive modes are not accompanied by current.
+Therefore, they ``survive''.
+If we assume that the coefficients of the drag effect $\eta_{ik}$ are such as in equation~(\ref{3.9}), then the Leggett modes are absent, and the common mode oscillations (\ref{3.8}) remain only.